Treaty of St. Louis (1816)

-The Treaty of St. Louis is the name of a series of treaties signed between the United States and various Native American tribes from 1804 through 1824.
-The fourteen treaties were all signed in the St. Louis, Missouri area.

 The Treaty of St. Louis of 1816 was treaty signed by Ninian Edwards, William Clark, and Auguste Chouteau for the United States and representatives of the Council of Three Fires (united tribes of Ottawa, Ojibwa, and Potawatomi) residing on the Illinois and Milwaukee rivers, signed on August 24, 1816, and proclaimed on December 30, 1816.
 Despite the name, the treaty was conducted at Portage des Sioux, Missouri, located immediately north of St. Louis, Missouri.

+Overall, 14 different treaties known as the Treaty of St. Louis, all signed in the vicinity of St. Louis, Missouri, were established between the United States and various native tribes from 1804 through 1824.